ibm-cloud-docs/citrix-netscaler-vpx/global-load-balancing-netscaler-vpx.md

 {:note: .note}
 {:important: .important}

-# Global Load Balancing with Citrix NetScaler VPX
+# Global Load Balancing with Citrix Netscaler VPX
 {: #global-load-balancing-with-citrix-netscaler-vpx}

 Global server load balancing (GSLB) is a mechanism to distribute traffic across multiple servers/instances, typically residing in different geographical locations.
 The idea is to have a global balancing engine/server that receives traffic requests from clients and redirects them to a certain geography, the latter determined using the criteria/algorithms selected and configured by the administrator.
 To achieve this, two recognized methods can be used inside the {{site.data.keyword.BluSoftlayer_notm}} network: